a. What is Ecobnb?

-The accommodation reduces energy and water consumptions using recicling paper (toilet paper, printing paper, paper for advertising material).
+The accommodation reduces energy and water consumption using recycling paper (toilet paper, printing paper, paper for advertising material).
 Recycled paper is made out of old waste paper or card board and is therefore environmentally friendly.
 Recycled paper saves timber reserves and, compared to conventional paper production, uses two thirds less energy and water.
-When buying paper (toilet paper, printing paper, paper for advertising material), recycled paper should always be the first choise.
+When buying paper (toilet paper, printing paper, paper for advertising material), recycled paper should always be the first choose.

 – Water-saving toilets: